WebAhead/master-reference/coursebook/week-5/project.md

 4) We expect back-end testing using tape (test as many components as you can) and basic front-end testing.

-5) Test your server by injecting fake HTTP requests using Shot.
+5) Test your server by injecting fake HTTP requests using Supertest.

 6) Host your project on heroku, see [resources](https://github.com/foundersandcoders/master-reference/blob/master/coursebook/week-5/resources.md)